qjd2413/KDRIBPoints/docs/style.md

 * Avoid spelling mistakes, even in variable names.

 ## JavaScript
-JSHint should catch most of these errors.
+ESLint should catch most of these errors.
 I suggest downloading a package for your editor that validates in real time (or on save, if your computer is slow)
-* ALWAYS `'use strict;'`
+* ALWAYS `'use strict;'`, and always use the function form
 * Use semicolons, no exceptions
 * Single quotes preferred over double. `console.log('It\'s "quoted"');` looks better than `console.log("It's \"quoted\"');`, at least in my opinion.
 * Always use curly braces, and put the opening brace on the same line